MarthGimenzo/CustomArtist/README.md

 2. Click ‘Download ZIP;
 3. Unpack the downloaded ZIP file;
 4. Open the index.html file with your preferred IDE;
-5. Install Flask by entering pip install flask in the terminal of your IDE
+5. Install Flask by entering 'pip3 install flask' in the terminal of your IDE

 ### Heroku Deployment